 Content: Did you know that over 75% of all jobs in the U.S. involve some aspect of marketing?
 This introductory course is perfect for all students who want to learn more about business and marketing.
 The course explores consumer behavior, advertising, promotions, market research, selling, and public relations.
 Students participate in hands-on projects, gain insight from guest speakers and get a chance to show their creative side.
 See for yourself why students have called Introduction to Marketing the "most important, practical class I've ever had".
 The student will also be required to participate in the marketing experience by working in the marketing lab/school store daily operations.
 DECA membership is optional.
-Students enrolled in Introduction to Marketing are encouraged to enroll in Sports & Event Marketing and/or Hospitality & Tourism Marketing.
-Sports & Event Marketing or Hospitality & Tourism Marketing is required as a prerequisite for Advanced Marketing.
+Students enrolled in Introduction to Marketing are encouraged to enroll in Sports & Event Marketing and/or Advanced Marketing.
+This course is a pre-requisite to both Sports & Event Marketing and Advanced Marketing.